 - Well, wouldn't you want to get as far away from a bagpiper as possible?

 - The Rifles, Another super-regiment formed by the merger of several older ones, The Devonshire and Dorset Light Infantry, The Light Infantry, The Royal Gloucestershire, Berkshire and Wiltshire Light Infantry and The Royal Green Jackets.
 Wears Green berets and black buttons and uses the old spelling of Serjeant.
 Has its own traditions separate from Infantry of the line as rifle regiments used to use a radically different drill.
 By standing strength is the largest regiment of infantry.
-Name dates back to when rifles were a relatively new weapon and only issued to elite units.
-It's been well over a century since the last smoothbore muskets were retired and rifles became something that all Infantry units have, but the name remains as a matter of tradition.
+The name dates back to when rifles were a relatively new weapon and only issued to elite units, meaning that they were the special forces and sharpshooters of their day - a reputation they lived up to, with one rifleman successfully scoring a kill during the Napoleonic Wars at 800 yards, four times the supposed range of the Baker Rifle.
+It's been well over a century and a half since the last smoothbore muskets were retired and rifles became something that all Infantry units have, but the name remains as a matter of tradition.
+Made famous by the fictional exploits of a certain Richard Sharpe

-- 7th Armoured Brigade: AKA "The Desert Rats" (and later, in Burma, "The Jungle Rats", they are a very good tank brigade.
+- 7th Armoured Brigade: AKA "The Desert Rats" (and later, in Burma, "The Jungle Rats", they are a very good tank brigade, used by Montgomery to torment Rommel's armies, ultimately winning him the Second Battle of El Alamein (the famous one).
 Part of 1st Armoured Division, they are based in Germany.

 - Used to be the 7th Armoured Division, but they'd been downsized over the years and one of their constituent units, the 7th Armoured Brigade, took over the mantle.

-- Princess of Wales's Royal Regiment: Amalgated from the Queen and Hampshire regiments, this unit is the senior infantry regiment of the line.
+- Princess of Wales's Royal Regiment: Amalgamated from the Queen and Hampshire regiments, this unit is the senior infantry regiment of the line.
 Earliest battle honours, and the most VCs!

 - The Royal Artillery and the Royal Engineers.
 AKA the Gunners and the Sappers.
 Traditionally, the only part of the army where officers were promoted on technical skill, rather than ability to buy promotions, these two corps therefore have their own kind of snobbery and a fierce (but fairly friendly) rivalry.
 Unlike conventional regiments, the Gunners and Sappers have no battle honours.
 Instead they share the Latin motto "Ubique", meaning Everywhere.
 Because they pretty much are.